Margins of discrete Bayesian networks: Nested Markov Property

 for some $g_1$, $g_3$ and $g_{24}$ obeying the nested Markov property with respect to the mDAGs in Figures \ref{fig:subs}(a), (b) and (c) respectively.
 Applying the second criterion to $g_{24}$ and the now childless vertex 2 (see Figure \ref{fig:subs}(c)) gives

-for some function $h$ independent of $x_1$; this is precisely the Verma constraint.
+for some function $h$ independent of $x_1$ (by a further application of the first criterion); this is precisely the Verma constraint.

-The marginal model implies additional conditions on joint distributions, because although it is also closed under marginalization of vertices without children (as in condition 2), this is not sufficient to describe the joint distribution.
-In particular, for $p$ to be in the marginal model, $g_{24}$ must satisfy Bell's inequalities \citep[see, for example,][]{steeg:11}. \end{exm}
+The marginal model implies additional conditions on joint distributions because, although it satisfies the properties used to define the nested model, these properties are not sufficient to describe it.
+In particular, for $p$ to be in the marginal model, the kernel $g_{24}$ must satisfy Bell's inequalities \citep[see, for example,][Section 4.1]{steeg:11}. \end{exm}

-The nested Markov property is sound with respect to marginal models, in the sense that all constraints represented by the former also hold in the latter.
-This is formalised in the following result.
+The nested Markov property is `sound' with respect to marginal models, in the sense that all constraints represented by the former also hold in the latter.

 \begin{thm} For any mDAG $\G$ we have $\M(\G) \subseteq \mathcal{N}(\G)$. \end{thm}

 \begin{proof} This follows from the fact that the nested Markov model is defined in terms of constraints which are proven in Proposition \ref{prop:distfact} to be satisfied by the marginal model. \end{proof}